-- Preparation of restructuring report on demand by debtors or creditors. - Filing petition with the court within 30 days after recommendation by IP in the report. - If filing a petition, a creditor must attach the debtor's acknowledgment of insolvency and agreement to restructuring. - Decision by the court to open restructuring proceedings within 15 days. - After opening proceedings, the court has 30 days to approve restructuring of debtor. - Decision of the court to approve restructuring of debtor, random appointment of IP from the Register of IPs. - · Confirmation of claims by the IP and the court. - Creditors' meeting takes place within 30 days from approval of restructuring, creating

-- restructuring plan and electing the creditors' committee. - Confirmation of restructuring plan by the creditors' committee; if rejected, the debtor goes into bankruptcy. - Confirmation of restructuring plan by the creditors' meeting (basically an absolute majority counted from the total amount of creditors' claims approved by the court). - Confirmation of restructuring plan by the court. - · Satisfaction of creditors' claims.
+- preparation of restructuring report on demand by debtor or creditors - filing petition with the court within 30 days after recommendation by IP in the report - decision by the court to open restructuring proceedings within 15 days - approval by court (after opening proceedings, the court has 30 days to approve restructuring of debtor) - decision of the court to approve restructuring of debtor, random appointment of IP from the Register of IPs - · confirmation of claims by the IP and the court - creditors' meeting (takes place within 75 80 days from approval of restructuring, creating restructuring plan and electing the creditors' committee) - confirmation of restructuring plan by the creditors' committee (if rejected, the debtor goes into bankruptcy) - confirmation of restructuring plan by the creditors' meeting (basically an absolute majority counted from the total amount of creditors' claims approved by the court) - confirmation of restructuring plan by the court - · satisfaction of creditors' claims.

-- Restructuring plan consists of two parts descriptive part and binding part. - The restructuring plan is a document regulating the creation, modification or extinction of the rights and obligations of the persons listed therein (plan participants). - Restructuring plan must provide unsecured creditors with satisfaction of their claims at least 20% higher than they would get in a bankruptcy.
-It may also provide that the unsecured creditors' claims may be converted into share rights or membership rights in the debtor (debt-to-equity swap). - Once the court plan is confirmed, the plan is binding on all plan participants.
+- Restructuring plan consists of two parts descriptive part and binding part. - The restructuring plan is a document regulating the creation, modification or extinction of the rights and obligations of the persons listed therein (plan participants). - As a general rule, restructuring plan must provide unsecured creditors with satisfaction of their claims at least 20% higher than they would get in a bankruptcy.
+It may also provide that the unsecured creditors' claims may be

+- converted into share rights or membership rights in the debtor (debt-to-equity swap). - Unsecured creditors must obtain satisfaction in the amount of at least 50% of their filed claims within 5 years at the latest. - Once the court plan is confirmed, the plan is binding on all plan participants.
-- Restructuring plan must be submitted by debtor or creditor to the creditors' committee for preliminary approval within 90 days after approval of restructuring. - If the plan is approved by creditors' committee, they ask the IP to convene an approval meeting, which consists of plan participants.
-Changes to the restructuring plan may be requested by any creditor no longer than 7 days before approval meeting. - Date and place of approval meeting must be published in the trade journal.

-- After restructuring plan is approved by approval committee it must be filed with the court.
+- Restructuring plan must be submitted by debtor or creditor to the creditors' committee for preliminary approval within 90 days after approval of restructuring.
+Deadline can be prolonged by 60 days by the creditors' committee - If the plan is approved by creditors' committee, they ask the IP to convene an approval meeting, which consists of plan participants.
+Changes to the restructuring plan may be requested by any creditor no longer than 7 days before approval meeting. - Date and place of approval meeting must be published in the trade journal. - After restructuring plan is approved by approval meeting it must be filed with the court.
 Court issues a decision within 15 calendar days upon receipt of the petition for approval of the restructuring plan. - If the restructuring plan is refused at any stage of the approval process, bankruptcy must be declared.